leamas/ddupdate/README.md

 ddupdate is a tool for automatically updating dns data for a system using
 e. g., DHCP.
 The goal is it should be possible to access a system with a fixed dns name such as myhost.somewhere.net even if the IP address is changed.

-From another perspective, ddupdate is a tool replicating part of the existing ddclient functionality, but with a better overall design and user interaction.
-In particular, it has better help, logging and documentation.
-Thanks to the plugin design, it's also much easier to provide support for new services and address detection strategies.
+Another goal is tp provide a flexible, user-friendly, maintainable and linux-centric alternative to the ubiquitous ddclient.

 Status
 ------